StudentTraineeCenter/edu-agent/README.md

 - **📋 Study Plans** - Personalized study plans based on your performance and progress
 - **📊 Study Tracking** - Monitor your progress with detailed attempt tracking and analytics
 - **🌐 Multi-language Support** - Study materials in multiple languages
-- **🔐 Azure Entra ID Authentication** - Secure authentication and authorization
+- **🔐 Supabase Authentication** - Secure authentication and authorization
 - **🔍 Semantic Search** - Vector-based search across your documents using PostgreSQL pgvector

 ## 🏗️ Tech Stack